aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/licensing/_index.md

 {{% alert color="warning" %}}

-When you call the `SetLicense` method, the string must have the same name as your license file.
+When you call the [License::SetLicense()](https://reference.aspose.com/slides/cpp/class/aspose.slides.license#a44102d1d52a5e45643345448b1814a67) method, the string must have the same name as your license file.
 For example, you can change the license file name to "*Aspose.Slides.lic.xml*".
-Then, in your code, you have to pass the new license name *Aspose.Slides.lic.xml* to the `SetLicense` method.
+Then, in your code, you have to pass the new license name *Aspose.Slides.lic.xml* to the [License::SetLicense()](https://reference.aspose.com/slides/cpp/class/aspose.slides.license#a44102d1d52a5e45643345448b1814a67) method.

 {{% /alert %}}